tainstr/misura.doc/glossary.rst

     Free Sample Positioning
         A characteritic of all :term:`ODP` instrument is that samples are placed by hand with no physical constraints and very ample limiting geometries.

+    Metadata
+        Test metadata summarizes high-level aspects about test execution, expressed as a value, a time and a temperature.
+Test data contains time series of recorded values: eg how the length of the sample changes with time.
+A metadata is, for example, the maximum rate of change of the length: its value, the time at which it happened and the sample temperature at that time.
+Metadata is usually calculated runtime during the test execution, and can be replayed offline from the :ref:`browser`.

+    Scripts
+    Script
+        Small portions of source code which is executed by :term:`Misura Server` during a test.
+Scripts are exposed to the client and can be customized by the user to meet specific control procedures or experimental morphometrics standards.

+    Global Focus
+        The focus distance can be adjusted for all cameras at the same time by means of a motorized translation stage.
+It is not possible to independently adjust the focus of each single camera.
+This is actually intentional as a discrepancy in focus distances usually suggests a sub-optimal sample orientation.